YAMAHA RIVA 80 / BELUGA (CV80)

 - 6 volt electrical system

-- Virtually no useable storage space (the storage slit hardly fits anything).
+- Virtually no useable storage space (the storage slot hardly fits anything).

 Riva 80 Ad & Brochure Scans - A look back at the early 80’s literature from the USA and elsewhere

 CV80 Riders Forum - A forum specifically for CV80’s.
-Check it out.
+Check it out for the library of old info

 MotorscooterGuide Forums - Visit the forum on this site to chat about this scoot.